helium729/vigna/README.md

 #### README.md
 You are reading it right now.

-#### core.v
+#### vigna_core.v
 This Verilog file contains module `vigna`, which is the design rtl code of the core.
-The module in this file has separated instruction bus and data bus.
-The argument RESET_ADDR indicates the reset address on reset.

 #### vigna_top.v
 This Verilog file contains module `vigna_top`, which is a wrapper of vigna core.

-The interface of vigna_top only contains one 32-bit bus.
+#### vigna_conf.v
+This Verilog file defines the configurations of core vigna.

 #### Utils